robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-useful-queries/detached-parts.md

----
-title: "Can detached parts be dropped?"
+#Can detached parts be dropped?
 linkTitle: "Can detached parts be dropped?"
 description: >
     Can detached parts be dropped?